it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 # Architecture Review Methodology

-The RABET-V Architecture Review is designed to evaluate the solution's architectural support for 10 security services (link to page where these are defined).
-This evaluation produces an architectural maturity score for each security service and identifies the components which provide the security service.
-This score does not measure the well the product achieves the security service, just how mature the architecture is that supports the current capability level.
-The Product Security Capability Maturity level is a separate metric determined in the Security Claims Review and Verification Activities and it indicates how well the product provides the security services.
+The RABET-V Architecture Review is designed to evaluate the solution's architectural support for 10 [security services]().
+This evaluation produces an *architectural maturity score* for each security service and identifies the *component* which provide the security service.
+This score does not measure how well the product achieves the security service, just how mature the architecture is that supports the current capability level.
+The *Product Security Capability Maturity* level is a separate metric determined in the *Security Claims Review* and *Verification Activities* and it indicates how well the product provides the security services.

 The Architecture Maturity scores and component mappings are used to help assess the risk that changes to the product will negatively effect the security services.
 These are used in the Testing Rules Determination Activity to identify how to test the product changes.
 The higher the maturity scores, the less testing required to validate the security capability scores.

 ## Outputs

-#### 1. Security Service Component Mapping
+### 1. Security Service Component Mapping

-For each security service, the Architecture Review will identify the product components at the system and software levels which *PROVIDE* and *CONFIGURE* the security service and those components which *USE* the component that provides the security service.
-The components which *PROVIDE* and/or *CONFIGURE* the security service are referred to as 1st Degree components.
+For each security service, the Architecture Review will identify the product components at the system and software levels which *provide* and *configure* the security service and those components which *use* the component that provides the security service.
+The components which *provide* and/or *configure* the security service are referred to as 1st Degree components.
 The ones which use the 1st Degree components are referred to as 2nd Degree components.

-#### 2. Security Service Architectural Maturity Scores
+### 2. Security Service Architectural Maturity Scores

-Based on the maturity scoring rubric, the solution architecture will be assigned a score for each security service which corresponds to how well the architecture supports that security service.
+Based on the maturity scoring rubric, the architecture will be assigned a score for each security service which corresponds to how well it supports that security service.

 ## Concepts

 The following are key concepts used in the RABET-V Architecture Review process.

-#### System and Software Architecture Levels
+### System and Software Architecture Levels

 The RABET-V Architecture Review considers the system and the software architecture.
 We define the system architecture as [].
 We define the software architecture as [].

-#### Components
+### Components

 The architecture review deconstructs the product solution into components.
 A component may be a small module with a few lines of code or a larger executable with many lines of code.
 The architecture review will identify as many components as necessary to identify the components which provide or configure a security service or use a component that does.
-The goal is to identify the smallest logical unit possible in order to limit the retesting of parts which are not materially involved in providing the security service.
+The goal is to identify the smallest logical unit possible in order to limit the retesting of parts of the product which are not materially involved in providing the security service.
 For more mature architectures, these will be small, centralized components.
-For less mature architectures, these will be larger and many in nature.
+For less mature architectures, these will be larger and more numerous.

 Here are the guidelines for deconstructing a product solution into components which will be used to map a security services architecture (I like this word "Security Services Architecture POV"...might be worth using elsewhere).
 This guidance is different for 3rd party components and internally developed components.

 ### Third Party